cubistcastle/static-site-generators/README.md

       $ sudo gem install nanoc

-nanoc allows dynamic code to be added to your pages, which is replaced by the output.
-There is the facility to declare per-page and global variables.
-It allows different templates to be used on a per-page basis.
+nanoc allows dynamic code to be added to your pages, in ruby.
+There is a _great_ extension infrastructure, and simple things such as tags are supported natively.

+Using a flexible "routing" system you can specify different types of processing, and specify per-page layouts.

 Unfortunately nanoc fails my requirements because it is broken with regard to symbolic link handling - as the sample site demonstrates.